cfpb/design-system/docs/pages/design-and-development.md

 status: Proposed
 description: >-
   <p class="lead-paragraph">Designing and developing for more equitable access
-  starts with an <﻿b>awareness of the power imbalances between ourselves and the people we serve.</b></p>
+  starts with an <b>awareness of the power imbalances between ourselves and the people we serve.</b></p>

   ## A﻿ccessibility